Sappada / Plodn

 Why this place

-Administratively, Sappada had an unusual recent history.
-From 1852 it was part of the province of Belluno in the Veneto region.
-In 2008, 95 percent of residents voted in a referendum to join Friuli-Venezia Giulia; the Italian parliament passed Law 182 on 5 December 2017 and the transfer to the province of Udine became effective on 16 December 2017.
-The new postal code (33012) followed in June 2018.
-The village now sits on the far western edge of Friuli, geographically closer to Cortina d'Ampezzo and to the Carnic ranges than to the Friulian plain.
+Then there is the administrative history.
+From 1852 Sappada belonged to the province of Belluno, in the Veneto.
+In 2008, 95 percent of residents voted in a referendum to join Friuli-Venezia Giulia; parliament passed Law 182 on 5 December 2017, the transfer to the province of Udine took effect on 16 December 2017, and the new postal code (33012) followed in June 2018.
+The village now sits on the far western edge of Friuli, closer to Cortina d'Ampezzo and the Carnic ranges than to the Friulian plain.

 When to go

-The Carnival window, which falls across the three Sundays before Shrove Tuesday in February, is the single most distinctive reason to visit and must be planned well ahead — accommodation fills months in advance.
-For hiking and the river springs, June through early July and the whole of September are the best months: the alpine meadows are open, the rifugi are staffed, and the valley is not overcrowded.
-July and August are active but busy, particularly with families using the alpine ski infrastructure in summer mode.
-The Sappada cross-country skiing circuit, part of the Dolomiti Nordic Ski network, makes the resort worth visiting from December through March for anyone interested in Nordic skiing.
-The deep inter-season windows of late October and early November are quiet — some smaller restaurants and B&Bs close — but the autumn colour in the valley is exceptional.
+Carnival comes first.
+The Plodar Vosenòcht falls across the three Sundays before Shrove Tuesday in February and is the single most distinctive reason to visit; accommodation fills months in advance, so plan well ahead.
+For hiking and the river springs, the windows are June through early July and the whole of September, when the alpine meadows are open and the rifugi staffed.
+Mid-summer is busier, particularly with families using the alpine ski infrastructure in summer mode.
+Nordic skiers have their own calendar: the Sappada cross-country circuit, part of the Dolomiti Nordic Ski network, makes the resort worth visiting from December through March.
+Late October and early November are the dead weeks, when some smaller restaurants and B&Bs close.
+The autumn colour in the valley is exceptional then.

 How to get there

-There is no railway in Sappada; the honest approach from the east is by train to Carnia station (on the Udine–Tarvisio Trenitalia line), then a regional SAF Autoservizi bus connection south and west to Sappada — a scenic but slow route.
-The more direct approach from the south is to take the Trenitalia Venezia–Calalzo di Cadore line to Calalzo di Cadore station, then the Dolomiti Bus service (line 33, approximately 52 minutes) directly to Sappada; Dolomiti Bus runs this route several times daily on weekdays with reduced service at weekends.
-From Udine by car via the A23 motorway to Carnia/Tolmezzo, then the SS52 west, takes about 1 hour 45 minutes.
-A car simplifies the return journey considerably and allows exploration of the surrounding Carnic peaks and the Val Visdende.
-Verified operator sites: dolomitibus.it and saf.ud.it — do not rely on printed timetables; check current schedules before travel.
+No railway has ever reached Sappada.
+From the east, take the train to Carnia station on the Udine–Tarvisio Trenitalia line, then a regional SAF Autoservizi bus south and west to the village; scenic, but slow.
+The more direct approach from the south is the Trenitalia Venezia–Calalzo di Cadore line to Calalzo di Cadore station, then Dolomiti Bus line 33 (approximately 52 minutes) straight to Sappada.
+Dolomiti Bus runs the route several times daily on weekdays, with reduced service at weekends.
+By car from Udine, the A23 motorway to Carnia/Tolmezzo and then the SS52 west takes about 1 hour 45 minutes.
+A car simplifies the return journey considerably and opens up the surrounding Carnic peaks and the Val Visdende.
+Verified operator sites: dolomitibus.it and saf.ud.it.
+Do not rely on printed timetables; check current schedules before travel.

 - Nearest station